aicpp/cloudsync/README.md

 Example
 -------

-Copy photos, creating with last 30 days from Dropbox to local directory.
-Local directory should exist.
+Copy photos created in the last 30 days from Dropbox to local directory.
+Local directory should exists.
 ```bash
 #!/bin/bash